-The Clinical Pharmacology physician consultation service is available Mon-Fri, 8am-5pm.
+The Clinical Pharmacology (CP) physician consultation service is available Mon-Fri, 8am-5pm, excluding stat holidays.
 The on-call physician is listed in ROCA on the AHS Insite page.
-Clinical Pharmacology consultations are also available through the Netcare e-referral process and through Calgary Zone Specialist Link.
-Click HERE for more details.
+CP consultations are also available through Netcare e-referral, Specialist Link, and RAAPID.
+You can also find us in the Alberta Referral Directory (ARD) by searching "Pharmacology" from the ARD home page.
+Click HERE for more details about the service.

 The Poison and Drug Information Service (PADIS) is available 24/7 for questions related to poisonings.
 Please call 1-800-332-1414 (AB and NWT) or 1-866-454-1212 (SK).
+Information about our outpatient Medical Toxicology Clinic can be found in Alberta Referral Directory (ARD) by searching "Toxicology" from the ARD home page.